filipesilva/fdb/README.md

 ```

 Now you should be able to run `fdb help` from anywhere.
 If you don't want to symlink the CLI script, you can also call `./src/fdb/bb/cli.clj help` from this dir.
+That's what `./symlink-fdb.sh` is linking.

 Start using FileDB by running `fdb init`.
 This will create `~/fdb/` with `fdbconfig.edn`, `user/`, and `demos/` inside.